 Our team carried out a review of the packaging, drawing from both our policy work with the European Commission and national governments and our technical packaging and waste management expertise.
 We advised on likely packaging bans and restrictions, as well as on the feasible and environmentally preferable options that they should consider.

-- Investigated means to improve recyclability, for example through use of mono-material items
+- Investigated means to improve recyclability, for example through use of mono-material items; and,

 - Investigated the use of recycled content.